olaroos/deepnetnotes/logbook.md

 SGRU seems to be working properly now.

 Goal for this week is to visualize the max and min gradient(average?) when training the network to see if exploding gradient is a problem in my setup.
 And introduce gradient clipping with hooks.

+I train a SGRU (3 GRU layers) and compare to a RNN with multiple intrinsic layers (around 5).
+Training for 30.000 iterations they have similar validation accuaracy.
+I would have thought that the SGRU would outperform the RNN much more at this point in training.
+I haven't however controlled my training for exploading gradients (I do a sequence length of 30) and I haven't used momentum, weight-decay or dropout in my models which I think could change the outcome.
+Experiment saved as experiment 2.